LennardKrause/detector_geometry/README.md

  - Use the sliders to change energy and geometry
  - Use the radio buttons to change contour units

+## Latest update:
+  - 2022.04.25 Bugfix: calculation of the beamcenter (rotation and tilt)
+  - 2022.04.25 Bugfix: unresponsive radio buttons / redrawing the figure

 ## Here's an example showing a rotated Eiger2 4M:
 ![Image](../main/_lib/Eiger2_CdTe_4M_interactive.png)